IshaanA-projects/LinearRegression/README.md

 Demonstration of Linear Regression in two ways:

 ### Method 1: With matplotlib and numpy
-  Created after follwing the first lecture on Stanford's CS-229 course on Linear Regression:
+  Created after follwing the first lecture on Stanford's CS-229 course:
   [Link to video](https://youtu.be/4b4MUYve_U8?si=Tc8uLpre2gISXxjT)

 ### Method 2: With sklearn